elazar/flystream/README.md

 ### Service Locator

 Flystream uses a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern) [service locator](https://en.wikipedia.org/wiki/Service_locator_pattern) rather than a more commonly accepted [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) configuration due to how PHP uses its stream wrapper classes.
-Specifically, PHP implicitly creates an instance of the stream wrapper class each time the associated custom protocol is used and doesn't allow an opportunity for dependency injection.
+Specifically, PHP implicitly creates an instance of the stream wrapper class each time you use the associated custom protocol, and doesn't allow for dependency injection.

 This requires use of a service locator for the stream wrapper to have access to dependencies, a singleton in particular so that the stream wrapper uses the same container that the end user configures to override default dependency implementations.
-Use of the service locator is limited to a single method in the stream wrapper class that fetches a dependency from the container of the singeton instance.
-It also supports injecting a custom singleton instance, particularly for testing.
+The stream wrapper class limits its use of the service locator to a single method that fetches a dependency from the container of the singeton instance.
+It also supports injecting a custom singleton instance, in particular for testing.
 These measures limit the impact of the disadvantages of using the service locator pattern.

 ### Buffering